Demam20/cool-weather-app/README.md

 # CoolWeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.26.
-Json- working with Data and API in JavaScript
+Json- working with Data and API in JavaScript.

+It shows weather by insert the city

 ## Development server